Access to Medical Devices in Low-Income Countries: Addressing Sustainability Challenges in Medical Device Donations

 Tweet this!
 Medical equipment donations in low-income countries are often not effectively utilized.
 Discussing the importance of implementing strategies to better utilize these valuable contributions is an essential step toward better health for all: https://doi.org/10.31478/201807a #NAMPerspectives

 - Catholic Health Association of the United States.
 2013.
 Responsible redistribution of medical supplies & equipment: Leading practices for hospitals & health systems.
-St. Louis, MO. https://www.chausa.org/docs/default-source/international-outreach/responsible-redistribution-of-medical-supplies.pdf?sfvrsn=0 (accessed July 5, 2018).
+St. Louis, MO.
+Available at: https://www.chausa.org/docs/default-source/international-outreach/responsible-redistribution-of-medical-supplies.pdf?sfvrsn=0 (accessed July 5, 2018).